 Fixed costs include court fees, a small amount for expert fees (such as a medical experts), a small amount for witness expenses and a very limited amount for legal fees such as drafting a particulars of claim.

-Should you have a solicitor acting in a small claims court matter?
+Should you have a solicitor helping you make a small claim?

 What if you have the benefit of legal expenses insurance?

-If however you have the benefit of legal expenses insurance it would be worth your while using a solicitor to make your claim as your insurance policy should pay the legal costs even if the claim is in the small claims court.
+If however you have the benefit of legal expenses insurance (such as legal protection cover on household contents insurance) – it would be worth your while using a solicitor to make your claim, as your insurance policy should pay the legal costs even if the claim will be dealt with in the small claims court.

-On this page you have discovered what small claims court compensation claims are – who decides when a claim is small and how to avoid paying any solicitor’s costs in claiming compensation.
+On this page you have discovered what small claims court compensation claims are – who decides when a claim is small and how to avoid paying a solicitor’s costs in claiming compensation.

-Click accident compensation claim to see an overview to the UK claims process for all kinds of accident types for which you may wish to make a “small claims court compensation” claim.
+See our accident compensation claim article to see an overview to the UK claims process for all types of accident claim.